What are the Best Soundproof Underlays?

 - To block airborne sound, add mass to the floor area.
 Acoustic insulation slabs and underlays are materials used to add mass to the floor.
 Soundproof between floor joists to block and absorb noise, acoustic underlays with mass-loaded vinyl add to the floor’s mass.

-- Use acoustic underlay mats to decouple floors to isolate the structure from the floor finish.
+- Use acoustic underlay mats to decouple floors and isolate the structure from the floor finish.
 Soundproof mats and membranes over the subfloor isolate the floor finish and stop sound from transmitting into the floor and the rooms below.

 How to install acoustic underlays

-- Ensure the floor on which you are laying the mats is free of dirt and debris and that any holes have been filled.
+- Ensure the floor on which you are laying the mats is free of dirt and debris, and that any holes have been filled.

 - Lay the soundproof mats over the floor in a brick-bond pattern if possible.